StarRocks/starrocks/docs/table_design/Data_distribution.md

 >
 > In addition to the general distribution methods, StarRocks also supports Random distribution to simplify bucketing configuration.

-Also, StarRocks distributes data by implementing the two level partitioning + bucketing method.
+Also, StarRocks distributes data by implementing the two-level partitioning + bucketing method.

 - The first level is partitioning: Data within a table can be partitioned.
 The partitioning method can be range partitioning or list partitioning.
 Or you can choose not to use partitioning (the entire table is regarded as one partition).
 - The second level is bucketing: Data in a partition needs to be further distributed into smaller bucktes.
 The bucketing method can be hash or random bucketing.